bslatkin/tweeps2opml/README.md

 - Follow all rel="me" links and try to find feeds there too
 - Sites like about.me don't include those links in some cases; special case them?
+- Do the same thing for Facebook, LinkedIn, Google+, etc